Kellogg, Hansen, Todd, Figel & Frederick

-Kellogg, Hansen, Todd, Figel & Frederick PLLC is an American law firm based in Washington, DC.
-The "uber-elite, D.C.-based litigation boutique" was founded in 1993 by three former Harvard Law School classmates, Michael K. Kellogg, Peter W. Huber, and Mark C. Hansen.
+Kellogg, Hansen, Todd, Figel & Frederick, PLLC (formerly Kellogg, Huber, Hansen, Todd, Evans & Figel, PLLC) is an American law firm based in Washington, DC.
+It was founded in 1993 by three former Harvard Law School classmates (’82), Michael K. Kellogg, Peter W. Huber, and Mark C. Hansen.

-The firm is "recognized for its excellence in litigation."
-Nearly all of its partners and associates graduated from top-tier law schools and served as law clerks for federal judges, and more than a dozen clerked for Justices of the United States Supreme Court.
 Practice areas include commercial litigation, appellate litigation, antitrust litigation, telecommunications law, and governmental investigations.
 The firm won the two largest antitrust judgments in United States history (Conwood v.
 U.S. Tobacco and In re Urethanes Antitrust Litigation), as well as the seminal cases Bell Atlantic Corp. v.
 Twombly and American Express v.
 Italian Colors Restaurant.

 Throughout its history, Kellogg Hansen has frequently represented clients in the telecommunications industry in their dealings with the Federal Communications Commission.
 Its clients have included AT&T and Verizon.
 The firm has also made a successful challenge to regulations that stemmed from the Telecommunications Act of 1996.